Pictures and Stories from Winslow Arizona’s Historic Entertainment District!

 Thanks to the dedication of “10,000 Friendly Faces,” Winslow has become a “Must See” Route 66 attraction.
 From the Standin’ on the Corner Foundation, to the resurrection of the La Posada, to the beautification of the Historic Entertainment District, Winslow is indeed a City in Motion.

 I had a wonderful twenty-four-year career as a photojournalist for NBC Los Angeles, a job that took me around the world and introduced me to a vast array of people.
 It even put a couple of Emmys on my shelf.
 Check out my website if you want to know more.

 In 2018, I retired from the news business to move back to my home state of Arizona.
-Now, I can see my parents in Lakeside more often and focus on our two renovations projects in Winslow: The 66 Motor Palace and The Palace Emporium.
+Now, I can see my parents in Lakeside more often and focus on our two renovations projects in Winslow: The 66 Motor Palace and the Motor Palace Mercantile.

 For my husband Brian and me, Winslow feels more like home than any place we’ve lived.
 The people and history make this place special.
 Through this magazine, we hope to share what’s happening with anyone curious about the town made famous by a song.